phillbooth/PL3/README.md

   optional AI package layers, not core syntax.
 - Parallel agents must be supervised, bounded, permissioned and reportable.
 - BitNet is a backend option inside low-bit AI, not a language feature.
-- AI accelerators, GPUs and photonic chipsets are optional targets.
+- AI accelerators, GPUs, optical I/O and photonic chipsets are optional targets.
   CPU and binary-compatible fallback remain the baseline.
+- `ai_accelerator` is the public LO target category.
+Intel Gaudi and similar hardware are backend profiles selected by policy and reported after planning.
+- `optical_io` means high-speed interconnect/data movement planning.
+It is not a claim that Intel Silicon Photonics or OCI devices are general-purpose CPUs.
 - `lo-benchmark` is development diagnostics.
 It must not auto-run in production and must report skipped targets and fallbacks without exposing private machine or project data.